HQ Trivia shuts down after acquisition falls through – TechCrunch

 Then tragedy struck.
 Co-founder Colin Kroll passed away.
 That exacerbated internal problems at HQ Trivia.
 Product development was slow, leading users to grow tired of the game.
 New game types and viral features materialized too late.

-The demise of HQ Trivia demonstrates the fickle nature of the gaming and the startup scene as a whole.
+The demise of HQ Trivia demonstrates the fickle nature of the gaming industry, and the startup scene as a whole.
 Momentary traction is no guarantee of future success.
 Products must continually evolve and adapt to their audience to stay relevant.
 And executives must forge ahead while communicating clearly with their teams, even amongst uncertainty, or find their companies withered by the rapid passing of time.